Postmedia-Archive/timbits/README.md

 Any valid media query will do.
 In fact, we also will respond to media query changes (including orientation!) so that as you resize the browser, any csi elements that were skipped due to unmet media queries will load once the media query is valid.

 A couple caveats you should be aware of.
 First, we will load csi includes based on the media query, but we won't unload them.
 Secondly, since we depend on the window.matchMedia() method, this doesn't work across all browsers.
 Specifically Opera and IE9 and below.
-On these browsers, timbits-csi will ignore the media queries and load each and every include.
+On these browsers, timbits csi will ignore the media queries and load each and every include.
 So you should still use CSS media queries to show/hide elements as if all the content was loaded.

 ### Wordpress Plugin